 Further Analysis of Wind

-Wind is a formal looking six stanza poem, each stanza a quatrain so making 24 lines in total.
+'Wind' is a formal looking six stanza poem, each stanza a quatrain, so 24 lines in total.
 It is, loosely, a free verse poem because it doesn't have a strict rhyme scheme or a set, consistent metre (meter in American English).
-On the page it looks formal.
+On the page, it looks formal.

 Whilst there is no rhyme scheme as such, some of the end lines in each quatrain do fully rhyme, or are imperfect rhymes.
 Full rhymes tend to bring harmony and complete meaning, imperfect bring some dissonance and confusion: